-CloudSploit supports SAML login for all Premium Plan users.
+CloudSploit supports SAML login for all paid users.
 To enable SAML, support will request several pieces of information from you.
 We will then enable SAML for a single user within your account so that no one loses access, allow you to test the configuration end-to-end, and then enable it for all of your users.

 CloudSploit supports nearly all SAML 2.0-compliant identity providers.
 These include: Okta, Auth0, ADFS, OneLogin, and numerous others.
 The provider must be capable of generating an XML metadata file, or providing an endpoint at which the XML metadata can be accessed.

 To begin enabling SAML, you must first create a new application for CloudSploit in your SAML provider.
 This differs by provider, but most providers will require the following information: